Rent in Dębniki, Kraków

 - Is Dębniki expensive compared to the rest of Kraków?

-- A 2-room flat in Dębniki is -11% versus the Kraków median of 4 147 zł — cheaper than the city overall.
+- A 2-room flat in Dębniki is +1% versus the Kraków median of 2 807 zł — about the same as the city overall.

 - Is Dębniki good for families?